-Note: Apart from the PSI unit of measurement for air pressure there is also the BAR, a metric unit of air pressure using kilograms that one may come across in recommended inflation values printed on sports balls manufactured in continental Europe.
-You can find a quick conversion calculator online, but in general,1.0 BAR equals 14.5 PSI so if a soccer ball has a recommended pressure of 0.6 BAR you can multiply that by14.5 to get the recommended PSI level: 8.7 PSI.
+You can find a quick conversion calculator online, but in general,1.0 BAR equals 14.5 PSI so if a soccer ball has a recommended pressure of 0.6 BAR you can multiply that by 14.5 to get the recommended PSI level: 8.7 PSI.

 Next, insert the needle into the ball at a slight angle and hold the needle steady while pumping as a wobbling needle can damage your ball or ball pump.
 Pump the ball pump lever up and down slowly to avoid rupturing the ball’s bladder and continue until you think you’ve reached the appropriate inflation level.